winvdaking/flutter-panier/README.md

-# Panier flutter pour projet d'étude
+# Panier Flutter pour projet d'étude

 A new Flutter project.